-In this chapter you'll learn:
+In this chapter, you'll learn:

 |Your Greatest Marketing Tool: Yourself|

 |Networking in the Online World|

 Your Greatest Real Estate Marketing Tool: Yourself

-As a real estate investor - the first and most important thing you'll be marketing is yourself—your own personal brand.
+As a real estate investor, the first and most important thing you'll be marketing is yourself—your own personal brand.
 It doesn't take a lot of money, and it doesn't take a lot of time.
-You will begin building a brand around yourself the moment that you begin talking to others about real estate.
+You will begin building a brand around yourself the moment you begin talking to others about real estate.

-Unless they suddenly inherited dozens of properties overnight - that person is likely mis-representing themselves.
-In most cases, that person is merely a wholesaler following the advice of a guru somewhere and trying to build a buyers list for their future deals.
-Yes, building a buyers list is incredibly important.
-Doing so under false-pretenses, however, is the surest way to never make a deal.
+Unless they suddenly inherited dozens of properties overnight, that person is likely misrepresenting themselves.
+In most cases, that person is merely a wholesaler following the advice of a guru somewhere and trying to build a buyer’s list for their future deals.
+Yes, building a buyer’s list is incredibly important.
+Doing so under false pretenses, however, is the surest way to never make a deal.

 Do you do what you say you will do?
-Your integrity is the thing that will keep people coming back to work with you, time and time again.
+Your integrity is the thing that will keep people coming back to work with you time and time again.
 As an investor, your reputation will precede you wherever you go.
-This means that you need to continually be sure you are acting with the highest level of integrity.
+This means that you need to continually act with the highest level of integrity.

 Are you planning on running a hobby or a business?
-If you want to be seen as a business professional, you can start right now.
+If you want to be seen as a business professional, start right now.
 Every decision you make, every relationship you build, and every item you buy: be professional.
 You don't need to be a million dollar business to look like one.

 Real Estate Marketing Through Networking

 Do keep in mind that many of these clubs are also designed to be profit centers for their owners.
 So, you may need to endure sales pitches from gurus and other salespeople.
-That said, there is nothing more important than connecting with your local peers, and these clubs area a great place to find them.
+That said, there is nothing more important than connecting with your local peers, and these clubs are a great place to find them.

-There are other networking events that are great for meeting your peers, including landlord association meetings, meetups, and small live events organized by your peers.
+There are other networking events that are great for meeting like-minded investors, including landlord association meetings, meetups, and small live events organized by your peers.
 Many of them are listed on the BiggerPockets Real Estate Events and Happenings page.

 A final note on networking: get yourself some professional business cards.
-While many aspects of "old time" marketing are fading away - the business card remains a staple in the real estate industry.
+While many aspects of old time marketing are fading away, the business card remains a staple in the real estate industry.
 Be sure that your business card contains the following information:

 - Your Name